research-team/memristive-brain/doc/memristive-brain_technical_roadmap.md

 ![Cortical column bio-plausible implementation](HL_memristive_brain_cortical_column_3D.png)

-The 3D structure of projections is demonstrated above, one-layer projections are depicted via green arrows, lilac arrows depict cross layer projections thus electrical connections.
-Projections from 6th and 4th layer are depicted via lilac circles. ...
+The 3D structure of projections is demonstrated above, limited to one-layer projections are depicted via green arrows, lilac arrows depict cross layer projections thus electrical connections.
+Projections from 6th and 4th layer are depicted via lilac circles, that are created as indicated in section [3D structure](memristive-brain_technical_roadmap.md#3D-structure)

 ## Cortical and sub-cortical structures

 ![Cortical and sub-cortical structures](HL_memristive_brain_block_diagram.png)

 Cortical areas are organized according to principles discussed earlier analogous to biological cortical columns Mountcastle (1978).
 The DA, 5-HT, NA subsystems are integrated with cortex via several pathways and neuronal activity is modulated via DA, 5-HT, NA.
-Subcortical areas usually have similar layered structure as cortex.
+Subcortical areas usually have similar layered structure as the cortex thus could be constructed in a similar way as described above.
+Cortex is connected with DA pathways via thalamocortical projections that are modulated via the striatum and level of the DA produced by substantia nigra pars compacta.
+The DA subsystems are modulated, mainly inhibited by the 5-HT subsystems and both of them are modulated via NA subsystems.
+The DA subsystem has feedback loop with NA subsystem.
+Overall we could reimplement emotional drives via reimplementing emotional involved subsystems starting from the DA as most simple to implement technically.

 ## References